Varicose Vein Ablation Q & A

 What will I experience during the procedure?

-You may feel slight pressure when the catheter is inserted, but no serious discomfort.
-Actual closure of the vein with is usually not painful.
+- You may feel slight pressure when the catheter is inserted, but no serious discomfort.
+The closure of the vein is usually not painful.

 You may resume your normal activity immediately, except for air travel or prolonged sitting (such as a long car trip).
 You should remain active to reduce the risk of complications such as blood clots, which are very rare.